lanl-ansi/PowerModelsDistribution.jl/docs/src/external-data-formats.md

 - Line
 - Load
 - Generator
-- Capactior
+- Capactior (shunt capacitors only)
 - Reactor
 - Transformer
 - Linecode
+- Xfmrcode
+- Loadshape
+- XYCurve
 - Circuit
 - VSource
 - PVSystem
 - Storage

-Of those, a subset of configurations are converted into a PowerModelsDistribution internal data model, namely
+Of those, a subset of configurations are converted into a PowerModelsDistribution internal data model, namely:

-- Branch (from Lines (incl.
-Linecodes), Reactors)
+### Edge Elements

+- line (from lines and line reactors)
-- Transformer (arbitrary winding, all connections except zig-zag)
+- transformer (arbitrary winding, all connections except zig-zag)
+- switch (from lines w/ switch=y)

+### Node Elements

+- generator
+- voltage_source
-- Generator (from Generators, PVSystems)
+- solar (from PVSystem)
-- Load (incl. support for Const.
-Power, Const.
-Impedance, Const.
-Current models)
+- load (incl. support for constant POWER, constant IMPEDANCE, constant CURRENT, and EXPONENTIAL models)
-- Shunt (from Capacitors and Reactors)
+- shunt (from shunt capacitors and shunt reactors)
-- Storage

-Except for a small subset, in general, commands are not support, e.g. `solve` or `calcvoltagebases` (this is done automatically on parse in PowerModelsDistribution).
-We support the following commands

-- `clear`
-- `redirect`
-- `compile`
+- storage

+### Data Elements

-- `set`
+- linecode
-- `buscoords`
+- xfmrcode
-- `new`
+- time_series (from loadshapes)

 Several notes about the specific design choices w.r.t.
 OpenDSS are explained below.

 ### Circuit

-The default connection to the transmission system is modeled as an ideal voltage source in OpenDSS; we chosen to model the trunk connection as a loosely bounded generator at a reference bus which is connected to the distribution network via a branch in order to model the inherent impedance of the voltage source.
+The default connection to the transmission system is modeled as an ideal voltage source named "source" in OpenDSS, which is connected by default to a node named "sourcebus", but this can be changed.

 ### Lines